 Sourcegraph with Kubernetes

-Deploying Sourcegraph on Kubernetes is for organizations that need highly scalable and available code search and code intelligence.
+Deploying Sourcegraph on Kubernetes is for organizations that need highly scalable and available code search and code navigation.

 Requirements for using Kubernetes